vectorgrp/XCPlite/README.md

 List of restrictions compared to Vectors free xcpBasic and commercial xcpProf in source file xcpLite.c.

-Supports only XCP on Ethernet
+Supports only XCP on Ethernet/UDP
 Thread safe, minimal thread lock and zero copy data acquisition.
 C and C++ target support.